 What is the normal size of your incoming class?

 We generally bring in 10-12 Ph.D. students, 5-8 M.A. students each year.

 Are most students full time?

 When does the semester start?

-Fall semester usually starts in mid-August.
+Fall semester usually starts in early to mid-August.

 What is the size of classes?